AlejandroSalgado95/Compilador_MMS/README.md

 This release performs:
 * The lexical and syntactical analysis of an input text, and determines whether the given text is valid within the rules of the “MMS” language
 * The semantical analysis and storage of the functions within a given input text, as well as its local and global variables
+* Semantical type checks between the operands of an expression, and the expression itself depending on the requiring statement
+* The quadruples generation for several statements, including: expressions (aritmetic,relational,logical), and non-linear statements (if-else, for, while)

 ## Installation
 1.Install python3: brew install python3